Azure-Samples/open-liberty-on-aro/guides/howto-deploy-java-openliberty-app.md

 ### Sample application

 Within the git repo you cloned in the Prerequisites section, change directory to `1-start`.
 The sample application uses Maven at build time and only Java EE 8 APIs (JAX-RS, EJB, CDI, JSON-B, JSF, Bean Validation) at runtime.
-This standard Java EE app will be used as a starting point to demonstrate the ease of migration to Liberty runtime.
+This standard Java EE app will be used as a starting point to demonstrate the ease of migration to the Liberty runtime.
 Here is the project structure:

 ```Text
 ├── pom.xml                                         # Maven POM file